lanl/ELEMENTS/swage/README.md

 * vertices (kinematic degrees of freedom for an element)
 * nodes (a continuous space that coincides with the Lobatto point locations)
 * gauss points (a discontinuous space that are the Lobatto point locations)
-* sub-cells (a decomposition of an element using the nodes)
+* sub-cells (a decomposition of an element using the nodes), abbreviated as cells
-* sub-zones (a decomposition of an element using the vertices)
+* sub-zones (a decomposition of an element using the vertices), abbreviated as zones
 * surface (a surface of the element)
 * patch (a portion of the element surface that coincides with the surface of a sub-cell)
 * facet (a portion of a patch)